 - show normal preening movements,

 - carry out normal feeding and drinking movements.»

-Individual cages – épinettes – no longer exist in the EU.
+Individual housings – épinettes – no longer exist in the EU.

 For more information, please consult our document on collective housing.